Hunter Jay

 Ripe Robotics

-From 2019 to mid 2024, Ripe Robotics was my primary focus.
+From 2019 to 2024, Ripe Robotics was my primary focus.
 We were developing machines to pick apples and stone fruit, and had the long term goal of automating orchard agriculture.
 I was the CEO and acted as both a software and mechanical engineer on the project, alongside my cofounder Leopold Lucas, and engineers Michael Smith, Tobin Smit, and Peter Kydd.
 The company's IP and assets were ultimately acquired by a firm in Europe.

 FlagWars